raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

 index.html
 ---

-Let's flash back to [index.html][index]: Here's the code that loads our Javascript files for us:
+Let's flash back to [index.html][index]: Here's the code that loads our JavaScript files for us:

     <!-- hard requirements for Faux -->
     <script src="./javascripts/vendor/jquery.1.4.2.js"></script>